 I currently teach full time in the University of Virginia Department of Drama.
-My courses for 2019-2020 are Acting I and Speaking in Public.
+My courses for 2021-2022 are MFA Voice (Shakespeare and Accents) and Speaking in Public.

 I’m a voice, speech, and acting teacher with a deep love of language and the spoken word, a keen ear, and a kind spirit.
 I teach acting, public speaking, breath-body connection, vocal embodiment, articulation/warm-up skills, verbal action, IPA, text analysis, Shakespeare and accents.
 Since childhood I’ve loved puns, word games, and silly voices.

 I hold an MFA from American Conservatory Theater and a BFA from UC Santa Barbara, both in Acting and I have completed two workshops in Knight-Thompson Speechwork.
 My conservatory training and background in theater acting provide insight into the challenges that actors often encounter, and allow me to help students integrate the work into performance.

 Students’ evaluations of me consistently praise my kindness, sense of fun, and ability to give notes that are specific and easy to implement.

-My influences include Edith Skinner, Patsy Rodenburg, Ilse Middendorf, Brené Brown and Dr. Seuss.
+My influences include Patsy Rodenburg, Ilse Middendorf, Brené Brown, Edith Skinner and Dr. Seuss.

 View my CV here.